Latest: UK SRS S1 and S2 published 25 February 2026

 Organizations claiming ESOS exemptions must maintain evidence supporting exemption status including energy consumption records, public sector classification, ISO 50001 certificates, or qualification threshold calculations, per Environment Agency ESOS compliance guidance 5 3.

-The Environment Agency 6 may request exemption verification as part of compliance monitoring.
-Organizations should document exemption basis clearly and retain supporting evidence for inspection purposes in line with ESOS Phase 4 guidance 5.
+Organizations should document exemption basis clearly and retain supporting evidence for inspection purposes in line with the Environment Agency’s Phase 4 guidance, published 30 July 2026 7.

 Are public sector organizations exempt from ESOS?